Caminho Fatima: Casa da Lima Reveals

 Fatima Credencials

 We start with the credencials for you pilgrimage to Fatima.
-A special credencial to Fatima, with already included the stamp of the Carmel where Sister Lucia lived and the one from Casa da Lima.
-She is one of the children who witnessed the mysterious events in Fatima and who passed a way not long ago.
+A special credencial to Fatima, with already included the stamp of the Carmel where Sister Lucia lived and a stamp from Casa da Lima.
+Sister Lucia is one of the three children who witnessed Maria and the mysterious events in Fatima and who passed a way not long ago.

-You still need to earn these stamps today by walking to our house.
+You still need to earn these stamps today by walking to Casa da Lima.

 Day 1: Conímbriga – Casa da Lima (16 km ~ 3-4 hours)

 We begin in Conímbriga, walking in the footsteps of the Romans.
 Do explore the best-preserved Roman ruins in Portugal.
 It is just a tenth of the whole village which had 100.000 inhabitants!
-Step into the roofed garden, just drop 50 cents into the machine to activate the charming mini fountains! on the picture below, the water is calm, we didn’t know that there were hidden fountains… The magic starts here.
+Step into the roofed garden, just drop 50 cents into the machine to activate the charming mini fountains (on the picture below, the water is calm).
+The magic starts here.
 There’s also a museum to visit inside.
 The entrance fee is around €10.
+If you are a resident here with a nif number you can go in for free.

 Fonte Coberta

 The path from Conimbriga crosses a deep valley with flowing water in winter.
-You’ll pass a village Poco and afterwards Fonte Coberta, a village rich in natural springs a long time ago, where locals still wash clothes in open-air stone basins.
-If you’re thirsty, enjoy fresh water from the public tap.
-You could fill your water bottle here or at Refugio Cabeca.
+You’ll pass a village Poco and afterwards Fonte Coberta, a village rich in natural springs a long time ago, where some locals still wash clothes in open-air stone basins.
+If you’re thirsty, enjoy fresh water from the public tap in the middle of the village behind the church.
+You could ring the bell here if you like to!.
+You could also fill your water bottle at Refugio Cabeca too.
 Stop by the mini labyrinth of Fátima and the chapel to light a candle in a special place dedicated to Fatima.
 Then, take a break with tea, coffee, fruit, and cookies—don’t forget to enjoy the swing with a scenic mountain view!
 Artist Jean, made it all and he is a pilgrim too.
 And of course, leave a small donation for your hosts, who are walking the caminho to Fatima regularly.
 Creative Jean made a nice house for the chicken they like to have soon.
-Cinta loved it as you can see on the photo!
+Cinta, our daughter loves it as you can see on the photo!

 Romans in Rabaçal